2007

 ● A good death is part of a good life; dying well is part of living well.
 On second thought, that’s not true: You could have a good life and then a miserable death.
 You could have accomplished all your goals (or have accomplished enough to be satisfied with what you accomplished), and then die a painful death.
 Or you could have many regrets about your life, but die well, experiencing peace and euphoria.

 ● 11-13-2007: Regarding “instrumental rationality”; a quick, first impression.
 I don’t believe in it, since it generally concerns modes of living, and the living of life is not a rational affair.
-[Later note (2021): That statement must at least be qualified.
-See the 2-20-2021 entries, below.]
+[Later note (2021): That statement must at least be qualified, which I do in later entries.]

 ● 11-18-2007: When you try to analyze it, fairness is a problematic concept.
 Why is it fair for us to live a privileged life, when the vast majority of humanity live in misery?
 Is it fair that some are born with greater intelligence than others?
 Is it fair that some are born, though infinitely times as many potential others will never be at all?
 If you could design it from scratch, what would a truly fair world look like?